More Than a Game: What Haiti Taught Me in Ninety Minutes

 Forty Years Later: A Reflection of That Truth

-If human leadership leads us astray because of the corruption in their hearts—including our own—and because of our constant tendency to build other gods, then the condition of our nation today simply mirrors what God warned long ago.
+If human leadership leads us astray because of the corruption in our hearts and our constant desire to build other gods, then the condition of our nation today simply mirrors what God warned long ago.

 Yet even in this, one truth remains unshaken: God has never abandoned us.